comeillfoo/shelpy/README.md

 # libshs

-Just some utils for helping me.
+Just some utils that help me.

 Including: